zeethio/cupid/README.md

 </p>
  <br/><br/>

-Note: The information presented in this repo is informal and the purpose is to help undertand the organization of kuberneted/helm charts used for deployment of venus services.
+Note: The information presented in this repo is informal and the purpose is to help undertand the organization of kubernetes/Helm charts used for deployment of venus services.
 For offical documentation of venus services and architecture vist:
 https://venus.filecoin.io/guide/
 ## Prerequisites:

 - kubernetes (v 1.22 or above) cluster with nodes suitable for running venus(requires > 2TiB of storage) and other modules.
-Refere the venus documentation of recommeded HW for running the Venus services (https://venus.filecoin.io/master/Chain_service_construction.html#chain-services)
+Refer the venus documentation of recommended HW for running the Venus services (https://venus.filecoin.io/master/Chain_service_construction.html#chain-services)

 - Helm v3
 ## Repo organization:
-- cupid/cupid repo is an umbrella helm chart that contains a separate subchart for each venus module.
-For example cupid/cupid/charts/venus contains help sub chart for installing venus module.
+- cupid/cupid repo is an umbrella Helm chart that contains a seperate subchart for each venus module.
+For example cupid/cupid/charts/venus contains Helm sub chart for installing venus module.
 - The docker files for various venus submodules are located in subfolders with names corresponding to the git repo names i.e. cupid/venus, cupid/venus-auth, cupid/venus-messager, cupid/venus-gateway and cupid/venus-miner.
 Modify the git repo checkout command in the Docker file to the required release tag of the module.
 Currently the Docker file includes build instructions from the venus deployment guide (https://venus.filecoin.io/guide/How-To-Deploy-MingPool.html).
-Needs tpo remove build intermediaries to reduce image size.
+We need to remove build intermediaries to reduce image size.
 - helm charts are located in the cupid/charts folder as subcharts.
 Currently the charts refer to Docker hub repo "zeethio".
 You may to change to your own repo.
 - cupid/storage folder contains PersistentVolume allocated for venus as local disc folder and for venus-auth as nfs mount.
 - cupid/secrets contain template for specifying shared-admin token